Oregon Law’s Nonprofit Clinic

 - International Support & Partnership

-By addressing the real-world needs of participating NPOs the student’s work reaches the entire Oregon community which depends on nonprofits for a broad array of critical services and cultural enhancements.
-The state’s economy has been ravaged by the recession and cuts in timber subsidies.
-Given the prevalence of ballot initiatives and the public’s disinclination to approve tax levies, Oregonians place extremely high reliance on nonprofits for many essential services traditionally in local government’s purview.
+By addressing the real-world needs of participating NPOs the students' work reaches the entire Oregon community which depends on nonprofits for a broad array of critical services and cultural enhancements.
+The state’s economy has been ravaged by the recession and cuts in timber subsidies and income.
+Oregonians place extremely high reliance on nonprofits for many essential services traditionally in local government’s purview.

-As they provide valuable service to the NPOs and the broader community, the students reap significant professional benefit.
+While they provide valuable services to the NPOs and the broader community, the students reap significant professional benefit.
 They are the next generation of nonprofit leaders and volunteers in training.